-“We encourage customers to file tax returns on time - July 15 for individuals or October 15 with an extension of the filing deadline,” said Mike Savage, CEO of 1-800Accountant.
-“The penalties for violations are pretty significant.”
+“We encourage customers to file their tax returns on time — July 15 for individuals or October 15 with an extension date,” said Mike Savage, CEO of 1-800Accountant.
+"The fines for violations are quite significant."

 Even if you cannot pay all your debts on time, you still have to file your documents on time.

-“There are repayment options, such as installments,” said Savage.
+“There are repayment options such as installments,” Savage said.

 stdClass Object ([term_id] => 13992 [name] => Likbez [taxonomy] => category [slug] => poleznaja-informatsija)Educational program